bolt/core/SETUP.md

 To run E2E tests:
 ```
-make behat-js
+npm run cypress:dev
 ```

-Read more about running and creating tests on the [e2e tests page](tests/e2e/README.md).
+Read more about running and creating tests on the [Cypress tests page](tests/cypress/README.md).

 Fixing IDE issues
 -----------------